![]() |

 story takes place in the 60’s and 70’s, and the main

-real life.
-There are bullies, but the main character
+in real life.
+There are bullies, but the main

-I was in elementary and middle school, I tended to
+When I was in elementary and middle school, I tended

-illustrations.
-I was fortunate to have a very
+fortunate to have a very talented friend illustrate

 as their children would find this book very engaging